 because they saw [kept seeing] His signs which He performed on those who were diseased.

-Chapter 6 describes the kind followers that Jesus had here were those who wanted their physical needs met.
+Chapter 6 describes the kind followers that Jesus had here as those who wanted their physical needs met.
 They wanted a king for this purpose (Jn 6:15).
-They were more interested in the “signs” than the substance of what Jesus had to offer.
+They were more interested in the “signs” than in the substance of what Jesus had to offer.

 It is important to focus on the message rather than the means.